 “Take the king alive if you can manage it,” barked the man.
 “Kill the others.”

 Matthias and the guards rode forward and met the men in battle.
 Maddoc stayed in the middle of the circle, waiting to fight if it was needed.
-He watch as Matthias took out three men quickly.
+He watched as Matthias took out three men quickly.
 The other guards were doing their duty as well, and Maddoc was feeling fairly confident.
-He even thought they might not be delayed very long, until another wave of men came out of the forest.
+He even thought they might not be delayed very long until another wave of men came out of the forest.

 Maddoc felt his stomach drop and his heart beat faster.
 There were too many now, even for Matthias.
 He prepared to fight, all the while wondering if it would be better to run.
-He lost track of his own guards fighting as three man broke through and came towards him.
+He lost track of his own guards fighting as three-man broke through and came towards him.
 He met the first one with his sword, managing to battle him and knock the man off his horse.
 He turned to fight the other when something hit him in his shoulder.
 It was a hard hit and caused him to slip on his horse.

 Something hit him again and this time he fell completely from his horse, hitting his head against the hard road.
 He sat up slightly, feeling dizzy, his sight dim.
 He saw a man with a sword coming towards him, and he knew this would be the end.
 He felt sick at his stomach from his dizzy head.
 His vision was going dark around the edges, but he sat up further to try and defend himself.

-He reached for his sword that was next to him, and held it up.
+He reached for his sword that was next to him and held it up.
 Just as the man almost reached him a blinding white light surrounded him, and he wondered if he had been killed.
 He felt warm and safe within the light.
 He dropped his sword.
 The light faded, and Maddoc blinked his eyes, trying to see what he could.

 “Sir, are you well?
 Sir?” asked an urgent voice somewhere over him.

-Maddoc looked trying to find the source of the voice, his head spinning and his stomach clenching.
+Maddoc looked trying to find the source of the voice, his head spinning, and his stomach clenching.
 He was aware a woman was standing over him.
 She had lots of wavy golden hair.
 He tried to focus and found himself staring at the most beautiful pair of eyes he had ever seen.
 He thought they might have been the color of honey.
 He felt himself try to smile before darkness overtook him.